 For a high-altitude getaway with a dash of spooky history, book a plush cabin at Dunton Hot Springs (across the mountain from Telluride in the Rockies), which was the site of a 19th-century ghost mining town and is also home to five heavenly sulfur-free hot springs for soaking.
 You'll have a slew of authentic Wild West outings to choose from: snowshoeing, Nordic skiing, fly fishing, horseback riding, mountain biking, heli-skiing and even dogsledding, depending on the time of year.
-And really, what's more romantic than a teepee?
+And really, what's more romantic than chilling out in a fur-filled teepee?

 Riviera Maya, Mexico

-For the adventuresome, the showpiece of Mexico's Caribbean coast is not its beaches—although they're stunning—but Rio Secreto (which translates to Secret River), an otherworldly series of underground caves, rivers and caverns in which visitors can hike, snorkel and swim among dramatic stalagmites and stalactites.
-From the eco-conscious beachfront Viceroy Riviera Maya resort you can also snorkel in coral reefs, bike through the jungle to pyramids, swim in cenotes and experience a pre-Colombian temazcal sweat-lodge ritual with your sweetheart.
+The showpiece of an adventure honeymoon along Mexico's Caribbean coast is not its beaches—although they're stunning, of course—but the region's Rio Secreto (which translates to "Secret River"), an otherworldly series of underground caves, rivers and caverns in which visitors can hike, snorkel and swim among dramatic stalagmites and stalactites and sleeping bats, too.
+From eco-luxe beachfront resort Viceroy Riviera Maya, set off for adventures including cycling through the jungle to explore Mayan ruins, swim in cenotes, and experience a pre-Columbian temazcal sweat-lodge ritual with your sweetheart.

 Punta Mita, Mexico